 - Do I have to register in advance?

-- Yes, advance registration for a class is required at least 68 hours before the class begins.
+- Yes, advance registration for a class is required.
+Registration will close at 8am the Thursday prior to the class start date.
 Tickets can be purchased online or over the phone through Zerve using a Visa, Mastercard or American Express.

 - What is the age limit?

 - The age limit varies depending on when the class takes place.
 Adults ages 18 and over: January 24-25 and March 28-29.
 Children in grades 7-12: February 21-22 and April 25-26.

 - Is prior experience needed for this class?

 - No, prior experience is not needed for this class.

 - Does the class take place indoors or outdoors?

 - The class takes place primarily indoors; however, there will be daily instances where students will be outdoors.
 We advise that students bring a water bottle.

 - Yes, students will be working in air-conditioned spaces at Taliesin West.